 - 8. Pastoral compensation packages should be discussed between the pastor and the church board to maximize allowable Internal Revenue Service tax exclusions.
 When structuring the package for housing allowance for example, the following should not only be evaluated from the standpoint of compensation but also based on the tax impact.

 - a.
 Full rent or mortgage payment

 - b.
 Insurance (both property and contents)

 - c.
 Property taxes

 - d.
 Improvements

 - e.
-Furniture: purchase and repairs
+Furnishings: purchase and repairs

 - f.
-Furnishings: purchase and repairs
+Utilities and homeowners association dues

 - g.
+Cleaning supplies

-Utilities and homeowners association dues - h.
-Cleaning - i.
-Repairs, maintenance and remodeling to home - j.
-Landscaping - k.
-Alarm systems - l.
+- h.
+Repairs, maintenance and remodeling to home

+- i.
+Landscaping

+- i.
+Alarm systems

+- k.
 Internet and cable or satellite television